 While reviving grout may seem tough and daunting, with the right tools and easy at-home methods, it is possible to achieve bright, spotless floors in no time.

-How to clean grout with bleach
+How to clean grout in floor tiles with bleach

 When dealing with stubborn stains, your first thought might be to target the area with a strong chemical cleaner, such as bleach.
 There are many natural methods to trial before jumping to a harsh solution, but it does offer a fast and effective way to combat long standing discoloration.